-As we already said, leptin levels decrease by about 50% after only five to seven days of dieting.
+As we already said, leptin levels decrease by about 50% after only five to seven days of dieting or low calorie consumption.
 While this change happens relatively gradually, the opposite change happens quite exponentially.
 After a substantial increase in caloric intake, leptin levels shoot back up rapidly.

 According to some research results, it only takes 12 to 24 hours for Leptin levels to climb back up after you have increased the amount of calories you consume.

-This effect is even greater when you consume large amounts of carbohydrates.
-Research shows that when only fats and protein are consumed, they have very little effect on leptin, but when a larger amount of carbs in introduced with your meals, this hunger-suppresing hormone skyrockets back up.
+This effect is more pronounced when you consume large amounts of carbohydrates.
+Research has shown that when only fats and protein are consumed, they have very little effect on leptin, but when a larger amount of carbs in introduced with your meals, this hunger-suppresing hormone skyrockets back up.

 It’s obvious that the answer to the low leptin levels is a high calorie, high carbohydrates cheat meal once every 7-8 days while you are dieting.
-So if you have dropped the calories in order to lose fat, try adding a high calorie meal once a week to restore your leptin levels.
+So if you have dropped your calories in order to lose fat, try adding a high calorie, high carbohydrate meal once a week to restore your leptin levels.

 This could be the answer why protocols such as intermittent fasting produce good results over time.

-Of course, when it comes to fat loss there a number of other factors and hormones involved, so the matter is not just back and white.
+Of course, when it comes to fat loss not only Leptin is responsible.
+There a number of other factors and hormones involved, so the matter is not only back and white.
 These are the 4 Main Hormones Responsible for Controlling Your Weight and How You Can Fix Them